Operational Leadership for Single Family Offices

 Maybe the right people are in place.
 Maybe they're not.
 Either way, the playbook lives in their heads, and you are the only thing keeping it together.

-This wasn't the plan.
 Wealth was supposed to create freedom: time with family, space to enjoy what you've built.
 Instead it created another job.